 Holders of depositary interests (the "Depositary Interests") shall be invited to attend the Meeting by CCNL in its capacity as custodian for the Depositary Interests and on behalf of the Corporation.
-If you are a holder of Depositary Interests in the Corporation, please fill in the form of instruction (the "Form of Instruction") and return the completed Form of Instruction to Computershare Investor Services PLC, The Pavilions, Bridgwater Road, Bristol, BS99 6ZY, United Kingdom no later than 11:00 am (Dublin time) on 4 December 2020.
-The completion and return of the Form of Instruction will not preclude you from attending the Meeting and voting via conference call if you so wish.
+If you are a holder of Depositary Interests in the Corporation, please fill in the form of instruction (the "Form of Instruction") and return the completed Form of Instruction to Computershare Investor Services PLC, The Pavilions, Bridgwater Road, Bristol, BS99 6ZY, United Kingdom no later than 11:00 am (Dublin time) on 16 June 2023.
+The completion and return of the Form of Instruction will not preclude you from attending the Meeting and voting in person if you so wish.
 Should you wish to attend and/or vote at the Meeting please notify Computershare Investor Services PLC in writing at the address above or email !UKALLDITeam2@computershare.co.uk.
-In all cases, Beneficial Shareholders should carefully follow the instructions of their intermediary.
-Please note that given the Meeting will be held via conference call this year due to the ongoing global pandemic the Corporation requests that all voting is completed in advance of the meeting.
-To the extent a ballot is requested at the Meeting, this would be conducted by roll call on the conference call.
-For details on how to register to participate in the Meeting and ask questions please refer to pages 8-9 of this Information Circular.
+In all cases, Beneficial Shareholders should carefully follow the instructions of their intermediary, including those regarding when, where and by what means the voting instruction form or proxy form must be delivered.